stmorse/stmorse.github.io/_posts/2018-08-19-clustering-nfl-players-by-play-distributions.md

 **Teaser:** 77% of another receiver's career catches were also under 15 yards.
 But 15% of his catches were for 35+ yards.
 Can you guess who?

 **Disclaimer:**  I'm not a Cowboys or Cole Beasley fanboi.
 Just a nerd chasing a question.
-Go Hawks.
+Go Hawks!

 ## The plan.